SPIX23/shaiya-solutions/databases/readme.md

 **contents**

-* clean sql databases that are compatible with ep3, ep4, ep5, and ep6
+* clean sql databases that are compatible with ep3, ep4, ep5, and ep6 server files

 **notes**